-4 Buffet-Style Restaurant Concepts
+5 Buffet-Style Restaurant Concepts

-Originating in 16th Century France, buffet dining has stood the test of time and continues to be a popular choice for many restaurant customers.
-By definition, a buffet is a meal where guests serve themselves from a variety of dishes set out on a table or sideboard (from Food Lover’s Companion").
+Originating in 16th-century France, buffet-style dining has stood the test of time and continues to be a popular choice for many restaurant customers.
+By definition, a buffet is a meal where guests serve themselves from a variety of dishes set out on a table or sideboard (from "Food Lover’s Companion").

 All You Can Eat

-Less prevalent in restaurants is the cafeteria style buffet.
+Less prevalent in restaurants is the cafeteria-style buffet.
 In this type of restaurant buffet, customers select plates of food as they pass through a line.
-They might take a plate with a pre-made sandwich, a plate with a dessert and a cup of soup, for example.
+They might take a plate with a pre-made sandwich, a plate with a dessert, and a cup of soup, for example.

 Many restaurants will offer a buffet as a restaurant promotion or for special occasions.
 For example, as a restaurant promotion, a restaurant might offer a special seafood buffet on the first Friday of every month.
 Or they might offer a special Mother’s Day brunch buffet instead of a regular menu.

 Some restaurant chains are built around the perception of healthy buffet choices.
 Soup Plantation, for example, offers a "healthy all-you-can-eat" buffet.
 With an array of salad bars and soups and fresh produce available, the chain features 97 units in the U.S.

 - More maintenance: Buffets also require a great deal of upkeep to maintain food safety as well as aesthetics.
 Servers or kitchen staff should be continually checking the buffet to make sure that containers are refilled and the buffet itself is neat and clean, as well as that the proper temperatures for both hot and cold food.

 - Customer perception: Many diners simply prefer table service for their dining experience.